b05702057/Google-Search-Result-Web-Crawler/README.md

 ### Note
 The search engine of Google is constantly revised, and this may cause the web-crawler to break down.
-If the situation happens, please notify me, and I will fix the problems as soon as possible.
+If the situation happens, please notify me, so I will be able to fix the problems as soon as possible.